ammarhakim/gkyl-doc/source/gkyl/pubs.rst

-   We acknowledge funding from the Department of Energy SciDAC programs (MGK, PI David Hatch and HPBS, PI CS Chang) as well as National Science Foundation via various grants to PPPL and Virgina Tech, the Air-Force Office of Scientific Research, NASA and DOE's APRA-E program.
+   We acknowledge funding from the Department of Energy SciDAC programs (MGK, PI David Hatch and HPBS, PI CS Chang) as well as National Science Foundation via various grants to PPPL and Virgina Tech, the Air-Force Office of Scientific Research, National Aeronautics and Space Administration, DOE's APRA-E program, graduate student fellowships via DOE's CSGF and postdoctoral fellowship via DOE's ORISE program.

 A good source of various benchmarks and other tests is A. Hakim's `Simulation Journal <http://ammar-hakim.org/sj/>`_ and its `github